Logical Operators in Java

-In Java, logical operators are used to perform logical operations on boolean expressions.
+Logical operators in Java are used to perform logical operations on boolean expressions.
 There are three logical operators in Java.
-See the list of logical operators in Java below:

 The AND operator (&&) is used to test if two expressions are true.
 It returns true if both expressions are true, and false if either expression is false.
 For example: